Archetypum/.github/profile/README.md

 **archetypum@tutamail.com**

-We welcome collaboration, conversation, and constructive chaos.
+We welcome collaboration, conversation, and constructive chaos (we are checking this email now, sorry for ignoring).